-Here's the first candy I made for this year - Salted Peanut Clusters - a wonderful candy recipe that's been around forever, but is still so good.
-Years ago, Joyce B. brought this creamy-crunchy candy to a Healey event and Bret, along with everyone else, loved them.
+Here's the first candy for this year - Salted Peanut Clusters - a wonderful candy recipe that's been around forever, but is still so good.
+Years ago, Joyce B. brought these creamy-crunchy peanut butter clusters candy to a Healey event and Bret, along with everyone else, loved them.
 This amazing recipe is so simple and so delicious!

 Tips and Stuff: